data-compliance/data-compliance.github.io/content/tools/_index.md

 title: "Compliance Filtering Tool"
 ---

 We provide a comprehensive tool to help the AI community filter training data in compliance with robots.txt restrictions.
-Our tool is designed to be easy to use while ensuring respect for content creators' wishe via Robots.txt.
+Our tool is designed to be easy to use while ensuring respect for content creators' wishe via robots.txt.

-## 🎯 Why Use This Tool?
+### Why Use This Tool?

 - **Ethical AI Development**: Build models that respect content creators' rights
 - **Legal Compliance**: Avoid potential copyright issues in your training data